cjudd/docker-for-devs-workshop/01_docker_machine.md

 docker-machine ls
 ```

+## Determine ip address of Docker Machine

-5. Determine the ip address of your machine so you can use deployed web applications.
+1. Determine the ip address of your machine so you can use deployed web applications.

 ```
 docker-machine ip lab